Building CloudDB: A Self Hosted Database Platform for Kubernetes

 PostgreSQL Major Version Upgrades

-This is the feature I'm most proud of, and the one I'd expect production teams to care about most.
+This is the feature I am most proud of, and the one production teams care about most.

 Upgrading a PostgreSQL major version (say, from 14 to 16) is notoriously risky.
 The Zalando operator supports it through pg_upgrade, but triggering it incorrectly can cause downtime or data integrity issues.
-CloudDB wraps the entire process in a 5-check preflight validation layer before a single byte is changed:
+CloudDB wraps the entire process in a 5 check preflight validation layer before a single byte is changed:

-1. The operator must be in manual or full upgrade mode (not off)
+1. The operator must be in manual or full upgrade mode

-2. The target version must be strictly greater than the current one (no downgrades)
+2. The target version must be strictly greater than the current one

 3. The version jump cannot exceed 2 major versions at a time